Life Is Good (horse): 2022: Four-year-old season

-In his last career start Life Is Good finished fifth after leading into the straight to Flightline in the 2022 Breeders' Cup Classic at Del Mar Racecourse.
-According to Equibase, before he finished fifth, Life Is Good laid down early fractions as impressive as Flightline's final time.
+In his last career start, Life Is Good finished fifth after leading into the straight to Flightline in the 2022 Breeders' Cup Classic at Keeneland Racecourse.
+According to Equibase, Life Is Good laid down early fractions as impressive as Flightline's final time.
 His opening quarter of :22.55, half-mile in :45.47, and six furlongs in 1:09.62 were the fastest among 51 races at 10 furlongs run at Keeneland since 1991.